RTL Services and Programs

 BOA (Berkeley Online Advising) provides academic advisors unified student data from multiple campus services to access information that supports student success.

 Classroom Technology Support (CTS) is the UC Berkeley General Assignment Classroom (GAC) AV support team.
-CTS provides real-time support to our instructors teaching in our classrooms as well as training and consultations to prepare instructors to teach on campus.
+CTS provides real-time support to our instructors teaching in our classrooms as well as training and consultations to prepare instructors to teach in different modalities.

 Keep your teaching moving forward with new approaches, effective strategies and resources through consultations, workshops, and other quick support options.